BuilderIO/partytown/docs/distribution.md

 ---
 title: Distribution
-description: Distribution
 ---

 Partytown is distributed from [@builder.io/partytown](https://www.npmjs.com/package/@builder.io/partytown) using NPM.
-Within the distribution there are a few directories, each with their own purpose.
+Within the distribution there are a few directories and submodules, each with their own purpose.

 ```bash
 @builder.io/partytown/